 Raheem Sterling is the latest victim of Chelsea’s unending thirst for revolution

-Sterling’s agent responded to his suprise omission from Sunday’s matchday squad with a statement demanding clarity over his future – but that is in short supply at Stamford Bridge these days
+Wingers’s agent responded to his suprise omission from Sunday’s matchday squad with a statement demanding clarity over his future – but that is in short supply at the club these days

 Support truly